Who can be certified by LinquaCert?

 How must procedures and processes be described?

-Which procedures and processes need to be described in accordance with EN 15038 and ISO 17100?
+Which procedures and processes need to be described in accordance with ISO 17100?

 What is the difference between procedure and process?